gogetdata/ggd-recipes/docs/source/contribute-recipe.rst

        The final data file names will be changed to reflect the new ggd recipe name.
 To keep the data file name as short as possible please rename data files to include only a short name and the genomic file extensions.
-The name will be replaced with the ggd recipe name, and the genomic file extention will be kept.
-For example, in the hg19-gaps example above *gaps.bed.gz* and the tabix companion *gaps.bed.gz.tbi* will be renmaed to *hg19-gaps.bed.gz* and *hg19-gaps.bed.gz.tbi*.
-Because of the complexities with genomic file extentions all extentions will be retained and only the beginning name before the first '.' will be replaced with the recipe name.
+The name will be replaced with the ggd recipe name, and the genomic file extension will be kept.
+For example, in the hg19-gaps example above *gaps.bed.gz* and the tabix companion *gaps.bed.gz.tbi* will be renamed to *hg19-gaps.bed.gz* and *hg19-gaps.bed.gz.tbi*.
+Because of the complexities with genomic file extensions all extensions will be retained and only the beginning name before the first '.' will be replaced with the recipe name.